Croatian Central State Office for Croats Abroad

-The Central State Office for Croats Abroad (Središnji državni ured za Hrvate izvan Republike Hrvatske) is the state body that regulates the relationship between the Republic of Croatia and Croatian diaspora who live outside the country.
+Središnji državni ured za Hrvate izvan Republike Hrvatske (The Central State Office for Croats Abroad) is the state body that regulates the relationship between the Republic of Croatia and Croatian diaspora who live outside the country.
 It was established in 2012.

-Office for Croats Abroad is focused on the protection of rights and interests of Croats outside of Croatia and strengthening Croatian communities.
+Office for Croats Abroad is focused on protecting the rights and interests of Croats outside of Croatia and strengthening Croatian communities.
 They give special attention to their peculiarities and unique needs.

 In this post, we cover:

 - Belonging to Croatian people

 The facts are these…